 GRI Content: G4-DMA

-While economic value is an important indicator of our financial success and our contribution to national wealth in the countries we operate in, we believe that SGS needs to look beyond its economic value and take account of all the positive and negative effects that we have on society.
-We recognize that stakeholders increasingly want to understand how companies reconcile financial value with the positive and negative effects that their business activities have.
-See Our Value to Society for more detail on what we are doing to evaluate our wider contribution to society.
+While economic value is an important indicator of financial success and the contribution to national wealth in the countries that companies operate in, companies must look beyond their economic value and take account of all the positive and negative effects that they have on society.
+At SGS, we recognize that stakeholders increasingly want to understand how companies reconcile financial value with the positive and negative effects that their business activities have.
+(See Our Value to Society for more detail on what we are doing to evaluate our wider contribution to society.)

 - Performance on Economic Value Generated and Distributed

 The content of this webpage has been verified and assured.